-- continuous measurement of salinity and temperature at seven stations - continuous measurement of Chl-a and turbidity at 15 stations - 58 ambient stations sampled during the year with more frequent sampling during the wet season (85 sites in total) - 27 event-based stations sampled during flood conditions.
+- continuous measurement of salinity and temperature at seven stations - continuous measurement of Chl-a and turbidity at 15 stations - 55 ambient stations sampled during the year with more frequent sampling during the wet season - 27 event-based stations sampled during flood conditions (82 sites in total).

-Wet season water quality conditions and the movement of flood plumes is assessed using images from remote sensing (moderate-resolution imaging spectroradiometer, MODIS) imagery (see Chapter 3).
+Wet season water quality conditions and the movement of flood plumes is assessed using images from remote sensing (Sentinel-3) imagery (see Chapter 3).